baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 be used.
 Given this station specific data form Tmax, Tmin, PrecipTotal, and Tavg were created.

-#### Latitude and Longitude

-An integer version of each of these values was created to see if this impacts performance.

 #### Feature Selection

 The initial feature set, prior to creation of dummies, consists of: